sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-test-a-contract.md

 * Get a private key with some amount of BSV tokens on testnet.
 You could use our [facuet](https://scrypt.io/#faucet) to receive test coins.

-* Get an accessible Bitcoin SV testnet APIs for querying and sending transactions.
+* Get an accessible Bitcoin testnet APIs for querying and sending transactions.
 You could use our [tool functions](https://github.com/sCrypt-Inc/scrypt-ts-example/blob/master/txHelper.ts) in the [example project](https://github.com/sCrypt-Inc/scrypt-ts-example), or build your own.

 Then you could write some tests like this: